Siege of Port Royal (1710): Aftermath

+Samuel Vetch became the first governor of Nova Scotia.

 The British took formal possession of Port Royal following a ceremony on 16 October, in which they renamed the place Annapolis Royal in honour of their queen.
 Samuel Vetch was inaugurated as the new governor of Nova Scotia.
 Massachusetts and New Hampshire proclaimed a day of public thanksgiving.

-Samuel Vetch became the first governor of Nova Scotia.

 The first French attempt to retake Annapolis Royal happened the next year.
-After a skirmish in which a party of British soldiers was ambushed, Bernard-Anselme d'Abbadie de Saint-Castin lead a force of 200 Acadians and native warriors in a siege of the fort, without success.
+After a skirmish in which a party of New England provincial troops was ambushed, Bernard-Anselme d'Abbadie de Saint-Castin lead a force of 200 Acadians and native warriors in a siege of the fort, without success.

 The capture of Port Royal marked the end of French rule in peninsular Acadia, and inaugurated a struggle for control of the territory that lasted until the British conquests of the Seven Years' War.
 The status of Acadia was one of the more contentious issues in the negotiations leading to the 1713 Treaty of Utrecht, and very nearly led to renewed war.
 French negotiators were unable to recover Acadia, although they were able to retain Isle Saint-Jean (present-day Prince Edward Island) and Île Royale, (present day Cape Breton Island), which provided access to the important Atlantic fisheries.